When Do You Need Joint Tenancy?

 Q: What is joint tenancy?

 A: It is a particular type of property ownership by which two or more persons may own real estate or personal property together.
-It differs from other types of co-ownership in several respects, the most commonly known is that upon the death of one joint tenant, his or her interest automatically passes to the surviving joint tenant, who becomes sole owner.
+It differs from other types of co-ownership in several respects, the most commonly known is that upon the death of one joint tenant, their interest automatically passes to the surviving joint tenant, who becomes the sole owner.

 Q: Why do some people favor joint tenancies?

 A: Because of the “survivorship” feature.
-If one co-owner dies, his or her interest terminates in favor of the survivor rather than passing according to the will of the deceased owner or under the laws of inheritance.
+If one co-owner dies, their interest terminates in favor of the survivor rather than passing according to the will of the deceased owner or under the laws of inheritance.

 Q: Is a joint tenancy a substitute for a will?

-A: No. A properly drawn will disposes of all of a person’s property according to the person’s plan at death.
+A: No. A properly drawn will disposes of all a person’s property according to the person’s plan at death.
 A joint tenancy only affects the particular property described in the instrument creating it.
-Therefore, a will is needed to dispose of any property not held in joint tenancy or other form of ownership such as a trust.
+Therefore, a will is needed to dispose of any property not held in joint tenancy or another form of ownership, such as a trust.

 Q: When title to real property has been conveyed to two persons as joint tenants, must both join in conveying good title to the whole property to a purchaser?

-Q: Can either convey his or her interest to the other?
+Q: Can either convey their interest to the other?

-Q: When title to real property is held by two joint tenants, can either alone convey his or her interest to a third party?
+Q: When title to real property is held by two joint tenants, can either alone convey their interest to a third party?